saivishnu725/attendance-web/README.md

 6. Make it work for multiple users _(single user for easy development)_
 7. Use some SQL database _(because it looks like this is a lot of data to be stored for months)_.
 8. Might use AWS // VPS for database and hosting.
+9. The user management part is taking forever and I have to have a working solution by 20 November 2023.
+So I will leave it here for future-me to figure out.

 ## How to run it locally